meetmangukiya/blog/content/post/coala.md

 Google Summer of Code is a platform to encourage students to work for Open Source.
-It is a 3 month internship-like program whereby student works with Open Source Organizations under the guidance of a mentor (who is usually a member of the organization) to create program for the organization.
+It is a 3 month internship-like program whereby student works with Open Source Organizations under the guidance of a mentor (who is usually a member of the organization) to write/modify programs/softwares for the organization.

 ## What is coala?